-Effective generative AI testing requires balancing three critical dimensions:
+Effective generative AI testing balances three critical dimensions:

 1. Technical Performance Evaluation

-Begin with quantitative metrics that assess the model's underlying technical performance:
+Begin with quantitative metrics assessing the model's underlying technical performance:

-- Robustness: How does the model handle edge cases or unexpected inputs?
+- Robustness: How the model handles edge cases or unexpected inputs

-For image generation models like FLUX Pro 1.1, stress testing with a wide range of prompts can help identify technical limitations and failure modes.
+For image generation models like FLUX Pro 1.1, stress testing with diverse prompts helps identify technical limitations and failure modes.

 2. Output Quality Assessment

-The heart of how to test AI models effectively lies in evaluating output quality:
+The core of how to test AI models effectively lies in evaluating output quality:

-- Fidelity: How accurately does the output match the input instructions?
+- Fidelity: How accurately the output matches input instructions

-- Diversity: Does the model produce varied outputs given similar inputs?
+- Diversity: Whether the model produces varied outputs given similar inputs

-- Coherence: Are the generated outputs internally consistent and logical?
+- Coherence: Whether generated outputs are internally consistent and logical

 For video generation models like Kling 2.1 Master, conduct side-by-side comparisons with other leading models to establish quality benchmarks.